seandstewart/bardly/pending/romances/cymbeline/uncut.md

 heaviness: of this contradiction you shall now be
 quit.
 O, the charity of a penny cord!
 It sums up
 thousands in a trice: you have no true debitor and
-creditor but it; of what’s past, is, and to come,
+creditor but it; of what's past, is, and to come,
 the discharge: your neck, sir, is pen, book and
 counters; so the acquittance follows.